 Mask fogging up your glasses?
 Try these optician-approved tips to beat the blur

 For glasses wearers, foggy lenses caused by wearing a mask is an increasingly familiar frustration.
-Now that new rules make masks mandatory in enclosed public spaces—like supermarkets, shops and banks—we could all benefit from a few tips to keep us fog-free and comfortable.
+Now that new rules in Cambridge make masks mandatory in enclosed public spaces—like supermarkets, shops and banks—we could all benefit from a few tips to keep us fog-free and comfortable.

 How to stop the fog:

 - Shape the nose wire: If you wear a wireframe mask, take a minute to shape the wire to ensure it hugs the contours of your nose and cheeks before securing the strap.
 Adapt a wireless mask by inserting a twist tie or pipe cleaner into the top edge seam or secure it with micropore tape.
 Alternatively, fold a tissue to form a strip and place it beneath the top edge of your mask before putting it on.

 - Adjust the loops: If you have a small head, try twisting the loops to ensure a snug fit before pulling them around your ears.

 - Invest in good quality anti-fog spray or wipes: A gift from the glasses gods, top quality anti-fog sprays or wipes (we stock ‘No Fog’ lens cleansing wipes) can help to reduce fogging.
 Also, certain lens coatings cut the time it takes for lenses to clear again.

 - Keep your glasses warm: You know how it is when you come into a warm room from the cold—your glasses fog in a flash.
 In the same way, when you wear a mask, cold lenses will fog up more than warm ones.
 So, when you don’t have them on, store them in your pocket before you need to pop on your mask.